This chapter of our documentation is still in beta. We welcome feedback, corrections,

 file.

-adopt the DRE Style Guidelines.
-You are responsible for ensuring that your anthology and your editors follow your
+are responsible for ensuring that your anthology and your editors follow your chosen

-However, there are a few style matters that must be consistent across all anthologies
+There are a few style matters that must be consistent across all anthologies using

 LEMDO has anticipated a number of points on which anthologies will want some latitude.